AYearOf/ayearof.github.io/_posts/2017-02-27-week_8_planning.md

   This will teach me about discovering what is essential in a subject;
-- Saturday - *focus on what's hard*, focus on what I seem to have troubles with or what I seem to be avoiding, most likely it will be some human feature, and luckily *Draw with Jazza* has some great tutorials on it;
+- Saturday - *focus on what's hard*, focus on what I seem to have troubles with or what I seem to be avoiding, most likely it will be some human feature, and luckily *Draw with Jazza* has some great tutorials on it, or perhaps it'll finally be the day I address the box-sphere exercise of *DrawABox*;
 - and finally *Sunday* I will attempt to *product a complete drawing* incorporating all the lessons of the week.